 We tend to associate owls with the night-time.
 Hearing an owl hoot during the day is unusual but especially at this time of year tawny owls are out and about almost as much during the daylight as at night.
 Their nest of owlets become increasingly ravenous and at least one if not both adults will be out after their prey typically fledgling birds and the young of small rodents both being as yet unfamiliar with the hazards their parents have had to learn about to survive.

 Along with magpies and other members of the crow family perhaps the other major predator of garden birds is the domestic cat.
 In rural areas a typical two year old cat, allowed the freedom to roam, will kill on average 18 birds per year.
 Mainly our familiar garden visitors although some have even leant how to pounce on swallows swooping over ponds.
-Their diets are also enriched by around 5 mice 2 voles, 2 harvest mice, 2 rabbits and one shrew plus a smattering or frogs, toads newts, lizards and even grass snakes.
+Their diets are also enriched by around five mice, two voles, two harvest mice, two rabbits and one shrew plus a smattering or frogs, toads newts, lizards and even grass snakes.
 Cats don’t kill that many rats apparently, – only one between every four cats).
 Cats wearing a bell kill less birds but more mice than those without a bell so it might be worth a small investment next time you pass the pet shop.
 The warmer evenings bring our first sight of bats.
 One of our most widespread examples of bat is the Pipistrelle.
 Recent studies with bat detecting devices that pick up the sonar the bat uses to catch insects has discovered that there is in fact a new species using a distinctly higher frequency (the bat equivalent of whistling to its pals which has consequently been nicknamed the ‘soprano pipistrelle’.

 Just space to mention the house guest for this month.
 Probably one of the most intimidating and least endearing of all fellow inhabitants, the Devil’s Coach Horse.
 These are the large black elongated armour-plated beetles that emerge without warning and scurry across the carpet or along the skirting.
 In fact they do you a favour by feasting on many of the other unwelcome insect house guests.
 Despite this as they look like a creation out of the ‘Hammer House of Horrors’ its hard to feel any great affection for them, I’m afraid.